-Since we opened to the public in 2007, we have programmed a diverse range of work and attracted well established theatre companies including 1927, ATC, Out of Joint, Bush Theatre and Shared Experience as well as bringing the latest work from up and coming companies.
+Since opening to the public in 2007, we attracted a number of well established theatre companies including 1927, ATC, Out of Joint, Bush Theatre and Shared Experience as well as bringing the latest work from up and coming companies.
 Comedians who have appeared at The North Wall include Sarah Millican, Harry Hill and Julian Clary, to name only a few.
 In the past we have welcomed some fantastic musical acts, such as French-Irish chanteuse Camille O’Sullivan, Ralph McTell, The Unthanks and Spiers & Boden.
-By a bold approach to programming we are attracting and developing new audiences and encouraging participation by people of all backgrounds.